pew/somehow-i-manage/README.md

 1. clone this GitHub repository
 2. add it to your Arduino IDE
-3. update the Wi-Fi credentials
+3. update the Wi-Fi credentials in line `6` and `7`
+4. update the `TIME_TO_SLEEP` interval how often you want it to update
-4. (update the display configuration if you're using another one)
+5. (update the display configuration if you're using another one)
-5. upload it to your ESP32 through the Arduino IDE
+6. upload it to your ESP32 through the Arduino IDE

 If you got the exact hardware as linked above, you just need to open up the `sim-dashbard.ino` sketch in your Arduino IDE and update line `6` and `7` with your Wi-Fi credentials and upload the code to your ESP32.

+If you want to **change the interval** the display is being updated, you can change it in **line 15** or look for `TIME_TO_SLEEP`.
+It's defined in seconds.

+### using other displays

 If you have a different display, you need to update the `GxEPD2_display_selection_new_style.h` file and **comment out line 59** by adding `//` in front of it, like so: